pascallaliberte/sharpen.page/review.md

 **My advice will be about making the wrong visitors leave early so the best visitors scroll down and feel like they're being understood.**

 * If you're here because you want a page that convinces and sells above all else, we won't be a good match either.
 People smell that from a mile away.
-**I'll help you make pages that create a ton of trust, the hard to get, hard to lose type of trust.** If we're not a good fit for this one, then maybe you can check out Olly's page roasting service.
+**I'll help you make pages that create a ton of trust, the hard to get, hard to lose type of trust.**

-* If I can't detect that your product or service addresses a hard struggle, I won't be able to help.
+* If I can't detect that your product or service addresses a [hard struggle][struggle], I won't be able to help.
 **People hardly ever buy nifty products, mere time savers or enterprise products unless there's an ambition, a context for switching away from a situation and toward a new one, a hard struggle creating the momentum to switch to something new.
 We need to find something close to that before I can help.**

+[struggle]: {% post_url 2019-09-06-hard-struggle-required %}

 ## If I Were You

 If you'd like to try improving your site or draft some more before our call, here are a few articles I recommend:

-But if that's not going to be quick enough, I'd love to help you speed things up with these options:
+**But if that's not going to be quick enough**, I'd love to help you speed things up with these options:

 ---